seapagan/pyBlog/README.md

 - ReCaptcha to help protect the Login, Registration and comment functionality from abuse.
 - Google Search sitemap generated on request at `/sitemap.xml`
-- RSS feed availiable for Blog Posts at `/feed/posts/`.
+- RSS feed available for Blog Posts at `/feed/posts/`.
 Will probably add a comments feed also, or upgrade this feed to also list comments.
 - Local HTML, CSS and JS is minimized on the fly in production mode, left as-is in DEBUG mode.
 - Add the metadata for Twitter Cards.
+- Display image metadata for the main title image

 ### Minimum required before Release